-Contains over 1000 VHS videocassettes as well as hundreds of DVDs and numerous pornographic magazines.
-All originated from a pornography retail shop that was in operation in Scarborough (a former municipality within Toronto, Ontario, Canada), which closed in the early 1990s.
-These materials are divided into research themes and can be used as a case-study and to examine a wide range of questions about the mainstream pornography industry of this era.
-An extensive finding guide is available for this collection.
+Contains over 1,000 VHS videocassettes as well as hundreds of DVDs and numerous pornographic magazines.
+These materials were donated by a pornography retail shop in operation in Scarborough (a former municipality within Toronto), which closed in the early 1990s.

-A small collection of educational and erotic videos produced by Taormino, a leading feminist author, activist and sex educator
+A small collection of educational and erotic videos produced by Tristan Taormino, a leading feminist author, activist, and sex educator.

 Researchers are welcome to visit the collection by appointment.
 Please contact the Archives Director to schedule a suitable time weekdays between 9am – 5pm.
 The SRC requires researchers meet for an initial orientation with the Archives Director before conducting research in the Reading Room.